pnp/powershell/documentation/Get-PnPAzureADGroup.md

 ```

 ### -Identity
-The Identity of the Azure Active Directory group.
+The identity of the Azure Active Directory group.
+Either specify an id, a display name, email address, or a group object.

 ```yaml
 Type: AzureADGroupPipeBind